mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 The first thing we need is images for each game.
 My friend [David Bjarnson](https://twitter.com/outerfield), was kind enough to draw up some quick images for each game.

 [Download](images/chapter8/tekmo-images.zip) the app images and unzip the contents.
 Inside, you'll find 2 folders: Android and iOS.
 Copy the contents of these folders into the `app/App_Resources/Android` and `app/App_Resources/iOS` folder of the Tekmo mobile app.
+Now, there are a lot of sub-directories under these folders if you copy and paste, merge the files in the sub-directories, don't jsut replace your existing Android and iOS folders.

 You can checkout each of the images by clicking on them in VS Code: